 The majority of our sales and costs are denominated in U.S. dollars and are not subject to foreign exchange risk.
-As we source some ingredients and packaging materials from international sources, our results of operations could be impacted by changes in exchange rates.
+As we Our contract manufacturers source some ingredients and packaging materials from international sources, and as a result our results of operations could be impacted by changes in exchange rates.
 We sell and distribute our products to Canadian customers, who are invoiced and remit payment in Canadian dollars.
 All Canadian dollar transactions are translated into U.S. dollars using period-end rates of exchange for assets and liabilities, and average rates of exchange for the period for sales and expenses.
-To the extent we increase sourcing from outside the U.S. or increase net sales outside of the U.S. that are denominated in currencies other than the U.S. dollar, the impact of changes in exchange rates on our results of operations would increase.
-Foreign exchange gains and losses were not material for the three and six nine months ended June 30, 2023 September 30, 2023 and 2022, 2022, respectively.
+To the extent we our contract manufacturers increase sourcing from outside the U.S. or we increase net sales outside of the U.S. that are denominated in currencies other than the U.S. dollar, the impact of changes in exchange rates on our results of operations would increase.
+Foreign exchange gains and losses were not material for the three and nine months ended September 30, 2023 March 31, 2024 and 2022, 2023, respectively.